nocalhost/nocalhost.github.io/docs/guides/develop-service-dup-mesh.md

 #### How to verify Mesh DevMode works fine?

-You can not use port-forward to verify current pod, because of localhost traffic will route to local, you can enter another pod terminal, use command line `curl` or use another service to access this service with special header to verify Mesh DevMode.
+You can not use port-forward to verify Mesh devMode, because of localhost traffic will route to local, you can use two ways to verify it:

+- enter another pod terminal, use command line `curl` to send request to origin pod with special header to verify Mesh DevMode.
+- port-forward service to local, access this service with special header to verify Mesh DevMode.